 Since opening its doors in 1991, Ozarks Technical Community College has been an integral part of the success of thousands of our citizens.
-Twenty-one years later, we are the third largest community college in Missouri, and we help more students every year to continue their education and prepare themselves for today's competitive job market.
+Twenty-two years later, we are the third largest community college in Missouri, and we help more students every year to continue their education and prepare themselves for today's competitive job market.

-Whether through technical education, academic instruction, workforce development opportunities, community enrichment or other programs and services, we are constantly working to meet the needs of our neighbors.
-We have begun construction on our third full-service campus, opened new facilities in Lebanon and expansions in Springfield, and have continued to improve our programs and partnerships to provide the best possible opportunities for our students.
+Whether through technical education, academic instruction, workforce development opportunities, or other programs and services, we are constantly working to meet the needs of our neighbors.
+We will soon open our third full-service campus and a new facility in Waynesville, and we have continued to improve our programs and partnerships to provide the best possible opportunities for our students.

 Please take a few moments to review the variety of courses focused on professional and personal development, as well as hands-on training and opportunities for growth.
-If you would like additional information on our college credit programs, online courses, or a General Education Diploma, please visit us at www.otc.edu or stop by one of our campuses or regional centers.
+If you would like additional information on any of our college credit programs, workforce development options, or a General Education Diploma, please visit us at www.otc.edu or stop by one of our campuses or regional centers.